LunarVim/LunarVim/docs/01-installing.md

 bash <(curl -s https://raw.githubusercontent.com/LunarVim/LunarVim/rolling/utils/installer/install-neovim-from-release)
 ```

-Make sure to check the [troubleshooting](./troubleshooting/README.md) section if you encounter any problems.
+Make sure to check the [troubleshooting](./troubleshooting/README.md) section if you encounter any problem.

-## Tips when running in China
+## Tips for users in Mainland China

-Bandwidth limiting will cause installation failures.
-To avoid bandwidth issues when downloading content from Github, use a mirror.
+Connection issues may cause installation failures.
+To avoid them when downloading content from GitHub, please use a mirror.

-[GitHub Proxy Mirror](https://mirror.ghproxy.com/) is a fast mirror for accessing github content.
+For example, [GitHub Proxy Mirror](https://mirror.ghproxy.com/) is a fast mirror for accessing github content.
 Add the following lines to `/etc/hosts` to accelerate your installation.

 ```
 mirror.ghproxy.com github.com